Key questions to ask your doctor if he or she suspects an infection.

 The most common antibiotic allergy is Penicillin.
 Approximately 10% of the population reports an allergy to Penicillin, but only 1% are truly allergic.
 Over 90% of patients who think they are allergic to Penicillin are actually not.
 Penicillin antibiotics are often the most effective, safest, and inexpensive antibiotics compared to the alternatives.
 Alternative antibiotics can be less effective, more toxic, and more expensive.
 Discuss with your doctor if you can try Penicillin again because you are likely not allergic.
 For other antibiotic allergies, talk to your doctor about other options.

-Article Overview: This article discusses in detail the preventive measures for ringworm infections.
+Article Overview: Ringworm infection is an infection caused by mold-like parasites present on the skin.
+This article discusses in detail the preventive measures for ringworm infections.
 Read Article

 Do you have a question on Antibiotics or Infection?Ask a Doctor Online